roboception/rc_genicam_driver_ros/README.md

   up to exp_max as maximum.
 If false, then exp_value is used as exposure time in seconds.

+* `camera_exp_auto_mode`
+  Auto-exposure mode which can be "Normal", "Out1High" or "AdaptiveOut1".
+  Default: Normal.

 * `camera_exp_max`: Maximum exposure time in seconds if exp_auto is true.

 * `camera_exp_auto_average_max`: The auto exposure tries to set the exposure